 Turning a website into an app for an improved user experience.

-For example, Strong Strong Friends provides great resources in the form of animated GIFs and YouTube tutorials, but accessing these while working out can be cumbersome.
-There is also no way for users to track progress and weights used digitally.
-In addition, the way subscribers currently use the connected Facebook group was really interesting, and could be even more powerful if it was integrated into the app.
+Strong Strong Friends provides great resources in the form of animated GIFs and YouTube tutorials, but accessing these while working out involves flipping through multiple website pages or apps on a mobile device.
+There is no way for users to track progress or amount of weight used digitally.
+Lastly, I thought the way subscribers currently use the connected Facebook group to answer questions or improve workout form really interesting and thought it could be even more powerful if this feature was part of the app.

-The prototype I've designed offers a fully integrated digital solution for using all of SSF's programs, easily accessible resources and video library, as well aggregation of all of Strong Strong Friends social media feeds.
-In addition, I introduced the idea of the Form Check forum so users could take the conversation they are already having on a third party platform into the app.
+The prototype I've designed offers a fully integrated digital solution for using all of SSF's workout programs, easily accessible resources and video library, as well aggregation of all social media feeds.
+In addition, I introduced the idea of the Form Check feature, bringing the conversation users are already having on a third party platform into the app.

 Target demographic included current subscribers to the program, people who are new to exercising or don't exercise at all, and those who are already very comfortable lifting weights.